POTS and ADHD: Shared Symptoms, Differences & More

 The two conditions affect very different systems, yet their symptoms often collide.
 Fatigue, brain fog, and poor concentration can blur the line between what’s neurological and what’s physiological.
 That overlap makes it harder to find clear answers.

 In this article, we’ll explore how POTS and ADHD connect, where they differ, and why their overlap matters for everyday life and diagnosis.
-You’ll also see how symptom tracking with Human Health can bring clarity when patterns feel confusing.
+You’ll also see how symptom tracking with the Human Health app can bring clarity when patterns feel confusing.

-POTS and ADHD: is there a link?
+POTS and ADHD: Is there a link?

 Research suggests there may be a connection between POTS and ADHD, though the relationship is not fully understood.
 Some studies report higher rates of ADHD traits in people with POTS, possibly due to shared experiences such as fatigue, poor concentration, or brain fog.
 While the two conditions affect very different systems, they can co-exist and add complexity to daily life.
 Only a healthcare provider can confirm a diagnosis of either condition.